Comparisons

 Does Stash offer a custodial account for kids?

 Yes.
-Stash's custodial account (via the Stash+ tier) is a UTMA, which transfers ownership to the child at the age of majority under state law.
-Slyce also offers custodial accounts and additionally supports parent-directed deposits into an eligible kid's Trump Account — which Stash does not currently advertise.
-If Trump Account routing matters, that's a meaningful difference.
+Stash's custodial account (via its higher tier) is a UTMA, which transfers ownership to the child at the age of majority under state law.
+Slyce doesn't offer custodial accounts yet, so for a kid account today Stash is the better fit.
+Slyce's focus is brand-specific spend-to-own in an individual account.

 What stocks does Stash invest in?